umair-qidwai/Smart-Blinds/README.md

 - Connect the red wire from the servo to the VIN (5v) pin on the ESP
 - Connect the white wire to pin D1 on the ESP8266 or pin D22 on the ESP32 (These can be changed if you are willing to edit the code)
 - Connect the black wire to the GND (Ground) pin on the ESP
+- Refer to the "ESP32 Wiring.png" image above

 ### Step 2
 - Flash the ESP with ESPhome using Homeassistant or https://web.esphome.io/